 3. Go for a hike

 Hiking is super healthy and good for your body and mind.
-It helps to relax, to clear the mind, to improve stamina and blood circulation.
+It helps to relax, to clear the mind, to improve stamina and blood circulation, and so much more.
 I love to do evening walks with my boyfriend, where we leave the house, just pick a way and walk for at least one hour.
 We live in a city and don’t have much nature nearby, but it’s still super relaxing.
 If you do live near to nature, I can imagine this is even better for a hike.
 On a slow Sunday such a hike will be extremely relaxing.
 I usually try to walk every day, to relax and to stay fit and it’s one of my favorite things to do on a daily basis.
 Have you tried walking for 1 to 1,5 hour every day?

 4. Read a book you enjoy reading